molikto/mlang/NOTES/19-03-12 STRUCTURAL_DATA_TYPES.md

 * but for arguments, this is less sure, inductive types ofc can have positional equality for arguments, but less ture for recursive records
 * on the other hand, there is no problem treating them as nominally ineuqal

-* for calculus record/sum types we definitely want named equality
+* for calculus record/sum types we definitely want named equality for fields/tags

 ## mismatches of data types